tfabris/CrowCam/README.md

 - Camera on/off times based on local sunrise/sunset.
 - Work around bugs in Synology streaming software which sometimes cause the stream to stop working unexpectedly.
-- Work around bugs in YouTube's stream caching which sometimes cause the live stream's DVR functionality to fail.
 - Automatically clean up old YouTube stream archives.

 This project could be useful to anyone who uses a Synology NAS, running the